 Marc Chagall’s dreamy, poetic landscapes fused with religion and fantasy made him one of the most celebrated Russian artists of the 20th century.
-Animals, lovers, farmers, and musicians are often the subjects of his work, depicted with strong, bright colours and a child-like joyousness.
+His work spans a variety of mediums (as with many early Modernists) including painting, production design, stained glass, ceramic, tapestries and illustrations.
+His art is characterized by strong, bright colors and images suffused with a child-like joyousness.

 Will God or someone give me the power to breathe my sigh into my canvases, the sigh of prayer and sadness, the prayer of salvation, of rebirth?